 Varela, a former Martinelli ally, is a free-market conservative, but he takes office with a legislative minority that will force him to negotiate with the centrist and centre-left politicians that dominate Congress.
 Despite winning the presidency, Varela's Panameńista Party only got 11 of the 71 seats in Congress which were also up for election.

-The new president is likely to continue former President Ricardo Martinelli’s investment program that maintained strong economic growth for Panama, but also says he will focus on reducing inequality and helping the poor.
+The new president promises continuity, and a reduction of tensions with Venezuela.
+More specifically, Varela is expected to continue former President Ricardo Martinelli’s investment program that maintained strong economic growth for Panama, but also pledged to reduce inequality and help the poor.